-Many women didn’t rehabilitate their pelvic floor after delivery with a health professional.
+Many women didn’t do kegel exercices after their delivery in order to strengthen their pelvic floor.
+Why?
 No will, no time, not worth it?

 The most frequent is starting reeducation sessions 6 weeks after childbirth.
 Before this, it is generally recommended not to do sports that highly request the pelvic floor (running, tennis, horse-riding…), or that include abdominal pressure.
 It is also recommended not to carry heavy things.

 The indicating symptoms of a pelvic weakness